HyperText Transfer Protocol (or HTTP) response status codes are returned whenever search engines or website visitors make a request to a web server.

 500s - Server Error.
 Valid request was made by the client, but the server failed to complete the request.

-Header status and SEO
+Common Header statuses and SEO

 While there are many different HTTP status codes, most are not directly important to SEO.
 For SEO, generally you’ll work with the following status codes: